ediislami/pathfinder/README.md

 # Pathfinder

-This is a pathfinder application which uses DFS, BFS, Dijkstra SP, BellmanFord SP to determine the shortest path between two points.
+You can choose between DFS, BFS, Dijkstra SP and BellmanFord SP algorithms to determine the shortest path between two points

+*This application was written in 2015 as a side project.*

 ## Installation